Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 **Legality and GDPR compliance:**

 It is important to remember that any approach can, in principle, be make GDPR compliant by using secure storage, filtering of data and obtaining explicit approval from the participant.
 The real question here is whether the approach is GDPR compliant by default or easy to make compliant.

-- No data storage without explicit permission from participant
+- No data storage without explicit permission from participant *Laurens: what is meant with this?*
-- Does not store contact information: telephone number or email address.
+- Does not store contact information: telephone number or email address. *Laurens: what is meant with this?*
-- Does not store the social media account name.
+- Does not store the social media account name. *Laurens: what is meant with this?*
-- Does not store information on the specific location of the participant, e.g. ip address, GPS coordinates, or physical address.
+- Does not store information on the specific location of the participant, e.g. ip address, GPS coordinates, or physical address. *Laurens: what is meant with this?*

 **Non-intrusiveness and scalability:**
 - Small time investment for researcher. (to do: define this more clearly)